Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

             and an on-premises listener is used as the database endpoint.

         Testing the migration process:
-        -   It is not advisable to run test transactions through the produciton database.
+        -   It is not advisable to run test transactions through the production database.
 Testing should be completed in a separate test or staging environment.
 Subject to data use constraints, a backup of the production database can be restored into the test environment for testing purposes.